eclipse-bluechi/bluechi/doc/dbus-interfaces.md

     This is emitted when a proxy is not needed anymore because the proxy service died.

+  * `Heartbeat(s nodeName)

+    This is a periodic signal from the node to the manager.

 ### interface org.containers.hirte.internal.Proxy

 The node creates one of these by request from a proxy service,